maleagha/git-jira/README.md

     $ git-jira --branch     // Shows the list of all branches with their corresponding JIRA tickets status
     $ git-jira --status     // Same command.
     $ git-jira --status MOB-123     // Status of a particular bug
+    $ git-jira --comment "Test Comment" --id MOB-123    // Adds a comment to the bug MOB-123.
+    $ git-jira --comment "Test Comment"    // Adds a comment to the bug referred by the current branch.

 Misc